andrew-drogalis/Ideal-Home-Location/README.md

 ## Getting Started

-To download the project executable see the latest release.
-See [Usage Overview](#Usage-Overview) for a step by step walkthrough.
+To download the project executable navigate to the [Latest Release](https://github.com/andrew-drogalis/Ideal-Home-Location-Matcher/releases).
+For a step by step walkthrough see the [Usage Overview](#Usage-Overview).

-To run the project from source, download the zip file or clone the repository.
-Once in the project folder, run the setup.py to download the required dependancies.
-To initalize the application run the main.py from the project home directory.
+Alternatively, download the zip file or clone the repository to run the program from source.
+Navigate to the project folder and use the setup.py file to download the required dependancies.
+Finally, intialize the application through the main.py file.

 ## Table of Contents